karios-os/docs/docs/user-guide/index.rst

    :width: 600

 **VLAN Configuration Process:**

 Provide all the information given below and click "Create VLAN"

 - **Tag ID Assignment:** Enter VLAN tag ID within valid range (1-4094) with duplicate avoidance

 .. tip::
    - **Tag ID Assignment:** A unique numerical identifier (1-4094) assigned to VLAN traffic for network segmentation.
 The tag is added to Ethernet frames to identify which VLAN the traffic belongs to, enabling logical network separation on shared physical infrastructure.

 - **Parent NIC Selection:** Choose parent network interface from available interfaces dropdown (Parent network interface is usually from the Network → physical Interfaces, an "active" parent interface is provided).

-Selecting IP
-If you choose to allow Dynamic IP assignment based on the Tag ID you entered, you can skip entering the Static IP address and Subnet Mask.
-(It will either automatically assign an IP within 15 seconds or asks you to enter Static IP
-While Entering Static IP addresses it is recommended to enter IP as per the tag ID, and the subnet (the recommended formats are entered in the place holders).
+- **Selecting IP:** If you choose to allow Dynamic IP assignment based on the Tag ID you entered, you can skip entering the Static IP address and Subnet Mask.
+(It will either automatically assign an IP within 15 seconds or asks you to enter Static IP While Entering Static IP addresses it is recommended to enter IP as per the tag ID, and the subnet (the recommended formats are entered in the place holders).

 .. tip::
-Subnet: A logical subdivision of an IP network that groups devices within a specific IP address range using subnet masks (e.g., 192.168.1.0/24).
+   - **Subnet:** A logical subdivision of an IP network that groups devices within a specific IP address range using subnet masks (e.g., 192.168.1.0/24).
 Subnets organize network traffic and improve security by creating logical network boundaries.
-Dynamic IP: An IP address automatically assigned to a device by a DHCP server from a predefined pool of available addresses.
+   - **Dynamic IP:** An IP address automatically assigned to a device by a DHCP server from a predefined pool of available addresses.
 The address can change when the device reconnects or when the lease expires.
-Static IP: A permanently assigned IP address that remains constant and is manually configured on a device.
+   - **Static IP:** A permanently assigned IP address that remains constant and is manually configured on a device.
 Static IPs provide consistent network identity and are essential for servers and network infrastructure that need predictable addressing.

 .. note::
   It is recommended that you have your L2 network configurations ready as per your requirements.

 .. image:: _static/images/control_center/network_management/vlan_create_dialog.png
    :alt: VLAN Create Dialog
    :width: 600

 **VLAN Management Module:**

 - **VLAN Details:** Display VLAN name, Tag ID, MAC address information
 - **Network Configuration:** Show Parent NIC, IPv4 addresses, and MTU settings

 .. tip::
   MTU Settings: Maximum Transmission Unit - the largest size of data packet that can be transmitted over a network interface, measured in bytes.

   Standard Ethernet MTU is 1500 bytes, while jumbo frames can support up to 9000 bytes for improved performance on high-speed networks.

-Status Monitoring: Active status, admin up/down state, and connectivity indicators Action Controls: View, Stats, Ping, and Delete functionality for each VLAN
+  Status Monitoring: Active status, admin up/down state, and connectivity indicators

+**Action Controls:** View, Stats, Ping, and Delete functionality for each VLAN

 .. image:: _static/images/control_center/network_management/vlan_management_module.png
    :alt: VLAN Management Module
    :width: 600

 You can perform all the 4 actions mentioned above per VLAN:

 **View:** This gives you details such as Parent NIC, MAC address, Status, Virtual Switches connected, Routing Table.
 (Please scroll down to find them)

 .. image:: _static/images/control_center/network_management/vlan_view_details.png